Main content

 • You must currently hold valid F-1 status.

-• You must have completed at least one academic year as a full-time student at a U.S. institution before the work, externship, internship, etc. begins.
+• You must have completed at least one academic year as a full-time student at a U.S. institution before the work, externship, internship, practicum or training experience, etc. begins.

 • CPT requests based on course enrollment require successful completion of that course.
 You should not drop or withdraw from the course, nor transfer to another school, prior to course completion.

 • Eligible positions can be paid or unpaid with a non-profit or private sector organization.
-You can work part time (20 hours/week or less) during the fall/spring and full time (more than 20 hours/week) during official school breaks, unless the summer is your first or last term.
+You can work part time (20 hours/week or less) during the fall, spring, or summer and full time (more than 20 hours/week) during the summer, unless the summer is your first or last term.

 Externships

-• Upon acceptance of your externship offer via Symplicity, Professor Derrick Howard, director of the externship program, will enroll you in the corresponding externship course.
+• Upon acceptance of your externship offer via Symplicity, the externships program will enroll you in the corresponding externship course.

-• You must request CPT authorization at least two weeks before your scheduled externship start date.
+• You should request CPT authorization at least two weeks before your scheduled externship start date.

 • Go online to complete your request for CPT authorization from the International Student & Scholar Services (ISSS) office via the student portal.

-• If CPT is approved, ISSS will email you when it's time to pick up your updated, CPT I-20 from their office.
+• If CPT is approved, ISSS will email the I-20 with CPT authorization.

 • You cannot start your externship (including orientation or training) without your new, CPT I-20.
 Doing so will jeopardize your immigration status and Emory University School of Law enrollment.

-• Enroll in Law 574: Supervised Essay on Legal Practice during registration for fall classes in March.
+• Enroll in Law 574: Supervised Essay on Legal Practice during registration for fall classes.
 You must be enrolled in this course before you can apply for CPT authorization.

 • Once you have secured a summer position – and no later than two weeks before you start the position – you should request CPT authorization.